OpenDDS/OpenDDS/docs/android.md

   - Building OpenDDS and its dependencies for Android requires various utilities that would normally come on a Unix system.
 This guide will use MSYS2, which supplies many of those utilities.
-Install MSYS2 from the offical website at https://www.msys2.org and set it up.
+Install MSYS2 from the official website at https://www.msys2.org and set it up.
   - Follow all the install/update steps from the msys2.org website.

 - [Strawberry Perl](http://strawberryperl.com/)